Heracleum persicum: Food uses

+Chemical composition

+The chemicals composition in golpar (Persian hogweed) are: hexyl acetate, acetyl acetate, methyl butyrate, ethyl butyrate, and various other acids that are responsible for its pungent smell.
+Also, there is a kind of oily and volatile essential oil in the Heracleum persicum plant, which is used to flavor some foods.

 Public health and safety

 The sap of the Tromsø palm contains furanocoumarins, which in combination with ultraviolet light, leads to phytophotodermatitis.
 There is some anecdotal evidence that H. persicum may be less dangerous than H. mantegazzianum with respect to phototoxicity.

 Control measures

 Known ways to fight Tromsø palm are the constant cutting of new shoots.
 When cutting down, protective equipment is recommended, and metal cutting tools should be cleaned after use because the juice is oxidizing.